 This summer Glasgow will also host a number of events that will keep everyone feeling young!
 Between 30 July-11 August, Summer Nights at the Bandstand has a fantastic line-up of musical talent that includes The Fratellis, the Pretenders, Van Morrison and Fleet Foxes.
 The Merchant City Festival comes to Glasgow between 2-12 August, a cultural festival of street art, music, theatre, film, comedy and dance.
 And, as host city of the European Championships 2018 (2-12 August), Glasgow is running Festival 2018, a programme of cultural events ranging from street art to music, theatre to dance, with the iconic George’s Square as its hub.

 Time to check in

 Glasgow has everything from budget accommodation to luxury properties and it’s also well-known for its chic, contemporary style hotels.
-Citizen M Glasgow is located in the heart of the city centre and features cool interior designs, rain showers and free WiFi.
-Elsewhere, the Malmaison Glasgow is a boutique four-star hotel in the city centre set in a converted church, with its fabulous Chez Mal Bar, complete with quirky towering beer barrel wall, while the stylish Z Hotel is housed in the city’s renovated Old Printworks.
+Citizen M Glasgow is located in the heart of the city centre and is wholly contemporary in its approach to accommodation, bidding goodbye to trouser presses and pillow chocolates and focusing on elements such cool interior design, rain showers and free WiFi.
+Elsewhere, the Malmaison Glasgow is a boutique four-star hotel in the city centre located in a converted church, with its fabulous new Chez Mal Bar, complete with quirky towering beer barrel wall, while the Z Hotel is stylish designed and housed in the city’s renovated Old Printworks.

 For more information contact: